ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 When generating a DNS query, the client includes the Extended DNS Error option Section 2 of {{!RFC8914}} in the OPT pseudo-RR {{!RFC6891}} to elicit the Extended DNS Error option in the DNS response.
+It SHOULD use an option-length of 0 (that is, omitting INFO-CODE and EXTRA-TEXT from
+{{!RFC8914}}).

 ## Server Generating Response {#server-response}